HANNAHYEKIM/hello-world-25/week6/README.md

 <br/>
 <br/>

-This game is a straightforward homage to the Tamagotchis, focusing on simple interactions between the user and the virtual creature.
+I focused on simple interactions between the user and the virtual creature.
 While recreating a game I often played in my childhood, I found myself growing fond of the little circle. ⚪️